Comparison versus Competition

 Compete with Yourself

 Over the past few weeks I am pretty sure that I’ve referenced this idea more than twenty times and usually when something keeps popping up so much it’s worth talking about.
 I think this concept is relevant to anyone that has ever suffered an injury or felt the effect of time’s passage or been new to CrossFit.
 So basically this affects everyone at the gym at some level.
 One of the best things about the grassroots CrossFit origin story is in some ways its worst.
 CrossFit attracted competitive people who wanted to push themselves and who wanted to win.
-People gathered in garages and used new training methodologies to lift more and work harder than people had before, and sometimes safety was a distant afterthought.
+People gathered in garages and used new training methodologies to lift more and work harder than people had before, and occasionally safety was a distant afterthought.
 CrossFit has undergone a dramatic facelift since 2008, but that drive to win and that competitive nature has stayed although it has matured in most good gyms.
 And competition is what we are here to talk about.

 Don’t Compare Yourself